Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers Without IQ Imbalance

-Note that there is logarithmic operation in (\ref{OptMonR}), the complexity of such receiver is extremely high, even implemented by the lookup table.
+Note that the logarithmic operation in (\ref{OptMonR}) requires high implementation complexity even through table-lookup.

-Since the Gray coding is employed, we can assume that the BER is approximately equal to symbol error probability.
-Unfortunately, the complexity of calculating the symbol error probability of the optimal monobit receiver is still extremely high.
-Hence, we use deflection ratio as the performance criteria, not only for its computation simplicity, but also the equivalence between the ML receiver and the optimum receiver in terms of deflection \cite{395235}.
+Since the Gray coding is employed, we may assume that the BER is approximately equal to SER.
+Unfortunately, calculating the SER of the optimal monobit receiver is still tedious.
+Hence, we use deflection ratio as the performance criterion, not only for its simplicity, but also for the equivalence between the ML receiver and the optimum receiver in terms of deflection \cite{395235}.